Mustafa-Shoukat1/Email_Personalization_Outreach_Campaign_agent/Rought Readme.md

 Our mission is to develop and deploy multiple AI agents using Crew AI or AutoGen for top-tier email content personalization.

+Problem Statement: - Teach non-tech persons like qt explain the problem and then solve the problem.

 - **Searching Agent**: 🌐 Real-time internet search to explore websites, like (COMET Estimating LLC) (Any name like Mustafa Shoukat) and other platforms.
 - **NER Agent**: 🧠 Named Entity Recognition for extracting important information.
 - **Sales Agent 3**: 💼 Expert on our company and its offerings.